nylo-core/nylo.dev/resources/docs/7.x/en/state-management.md

 Use this when you need **multiple independent instances of the same widget** on screen at once — for example, a cart badge in the header and another in a sidebar that should both update independently.

-`NyStateManaged` adds a `stateName` parameter so each instance can be addressed separately.
+`NyStateManaged` adds an `id` parameter so each instance can be addressed separately.
 If you only ever render one instance of the widget, prefer `NyState` instead — it's simpler.

 **Step 1:** Scaffold a state managed widget.